Magforum logo links to homepage

 Magazines thrive in China

 Magazines are thriving in China, as advertising income growth starts to eat into that of television, says the Wall Street Journal.
-A report in the paper on November 15, ‘Subscribing to China's Masses’, cites Nielsen Media Research showing that spending by mass-market and luxury consumer brands in consumer magazines was up 28% last year over 2003, outpacing the growth rate for newspapers and eating into the 80% share of television.
-While it gives the fragmented market, advertisers' preference for established titles, political land mines and ambiguous circulation numbers as obstacles, the barriers for magazines, especially lifestyle titles, remain considerably lower than for TV.
+A November 15 report, ‘Subscribing to China's Masses’, cites Nielsen Media Research showing that spending by mass-market and luxury consumer brands in consumer magazines was up 28% last year over 2003, outpacing the growth rate for newspapers and eating into the 80% share of television.
+Although there are obstacles such as a fragmented market, advertisers' preference for established titles, political land mines and ambiguous circulation numbers, the barriers for magazines, especially lifestyle titles, are lower than for TV.

 Mixmag cover 2004